Yuqiu-rgb/NphosNet/readme.md

 The codebase is currently undergoing active refactoring to enhance research reproducibility and clarify the internal data flow architecture of the model, though this process requires additional development time.

 Due to GitHub's file size limitations , we are temporarily unable to host the complete dataset along with its corresponding embeddings and model weights.
 A representative dataset sample has been provisionally archived in the data/ directory.
-Upon completion of the codebase restructuring, we will systematically organize and upload the full dataset with precomputed embeddings and trained model weights to a dedicated cloud repository **(OneDrive**), with persistent access links embedded in this GitHub repository.
+Upon completion of the codebase restructuring, we will systematically organize and upload the full dataset with precomputed embeddings and trained model weights to a dedicated cloud repository **(OneDrive**:https://1drv.ms/f/c/f62ed24d5dd739a3/EnEGJFUOfNVAujXkWqKaEH4BLuiR0c5-_IahEqbFWXzjkg), with persistent access links embedded in this GitHub repository.

 ------